 |Zales||YES||6/12/18 months||29.99%||All items|

-The retailers we found not to offer any type of financing include: Advance Auto Parts, AutoZone, Burlington Coat Factory, Calares, Coach, Foot Locker, H&M, Kate Spade New York, Michaels Stores, O'Reilly Auto Parts, Pet Smart, Radioshack, Ralph Lauren, Ross Stores, Sherwin-Williams.
+The retailers we found not to offer any type of financing include: Abercrombie & Fitch, Advance Auto Parts, AutoZone, Calares, Coach, Foot Locker, H&M, Hobby Lobby, Kate Spade New York, Men's Wearhouse, Michaels Stores, O'Reilly Auto Parts, Pet Smart, RadioShack, Ralph Lauren, Ross Stores, Sherwin-Williams, True Value (True Value was offering financing in the first quarter of 2020).

-Macy’s, Meijer, Game Stop, Ikea and Victoria’s Secret don’t currently use deferred interest, but they reserve the right to do so in the future.
-Kay Jewelers, Brandsource, and Dick’s Sporting Goods offer deferred interest in stores only.
+BJs, Game Stop, IKEA, Macy's, Meijer, Victoria's Secret don’t currently use deferred interest, but they reserve the right to do so in the future.
+BrandSource, and Dick’s Sporting Goods offer deferred interest in stores only.

 Applying for a credit card does not automatically sign you up for a deferred-interest plan.
 Rather, one may be offered to you based on creditworthiness and active promotions.
 Depending on the retailer, financing plans could apply to in-store purchases only or online purchases as well.